FHanus/-Coordinates-guidance-system/README.md

 ## Specs
 Simplified 3D scanner/plotter.
-Working coordinates system, that detects holes and their coordinates.
+Working coordinates guidance system that detects holes and measures their coordinates.
 Created as a project for automatic cleaning of clogged cooler pipes in PVC production.

 * Microcontroller: ESP32, programming in Arduino IDE.
 Using AccelStepper library.